ayalaallon/prepdat/README.md

 devtools::install_github("ayalaallon/prepdat")
 ```
 ## Overview
-*prepdat* is an R package that integrates raw data files collected from individual participants (usually from a psychological
-experiment), enabling the user to go from raw data files, in which each line corresponds to one trial conducted during the
-experiment, to one finalized table ready for statistical analysis, in which each line corresponds to the averaged performance
+*prepdat* is an R package that enables the user to merge files containing data tables in a long format into a single large dataset and go form one single large dataset in a long format to one finalized aggregated table ready for statistical analysis.
+This pacakge is very useful for merging and aggregating raw data files of individual subjects in an experiment (in which each line corresponds to a single observation in the experiment) to one finalized table in which each line corresponds to the averaged performance
-of each participant according to specified dependent and independent variables. *prepdat* also includes several other possibilities
+of each subject according to specified dependent and independent variables. *prepdat* also includes several other possibilities
 for the aggregated values such as medians of the dependent variable and trimming procedures for reaction-times according to Van
 Selst & Jolicoeur (1994).

 ## Using prepdat
 The two major functions you need to know in order to use *prepdat* are `file_merge()` and `prep()`.
 ### file_merge()
-The `file_merge()` function concatenates raw data files of individual participants (in which each line corresponds to a single trial in the experiment) to one raw data file that includes all participants.
-In order for the function to work, all raw data files you wish to merge should be put in one folder containing nothing but the raw data files.
-In addition, the working directory should be set to that folder.
-All raw data files should be in the same format (either txt or csv).
+The `file_merge()` function vertically concatenates files containing data tables in a long format into a single large dataset.
+In order for the function to work, all files you wish to merge should be put in one folder containing nothing but these files.
+In addition, the working directory should be set to that folder and all files should be in the same format (either txt or csv).
+This function is very useful for concatenating raw data files of individual subjects in an experiment (in which each line corresponds to a single observation in the experiment) to one raw data file that includes all subjects.

 ### prep()
-After you merged the raw data files using `file_merge()`, or any other function (for example using Eprime mergedat), you are ready
-to continue implementing *prepdat* by using the `prep()` function, which is the main function of *prepdat*.
+After you merged the raw data files using `file_merge()` (or any other function that results in a merged raw data file in a long format), you are ready to continue implementing *prepdat* by using the `prep()` function, which is the main function of *prepdat*.

 `prep()` takes the raw data table created in `file_merge()` (or by other functions) and creates one finalized table ready for
 statistical analysis.
-The finalized table contains for each participant the averaged or aggregated values (e.g., medians) of
+The finalized table contains for each subject (i.e., id) the averaged or aggregated values (e.g., medians) of
-several possible dependent variables (e.g., reaction-time and accuracy) according to specified independent variables, which can be
-any combination of within-subject (a.k.a repeated measures) and between-subject independent variables.
+several possible dependent variables (e.g., reaction-time and accuracy) according to specified independent variables (i.e., grouping variables), which can be any combination of within-subject (a.k.a repeated measures) and between-subject independent variables.
 The possibilities for dependent measures include:
 - mdvc: Mean of the dependent variable.
 - sdvc: Standard deviation of the dependent variable.
 - meddvc: Median of the dependent variable.
-- tdvc: Mean/s of the dependent variable after rejecting observations above standard deviation criterion/s you specify.
+- tdvc: Mean/s of the dependent variable after rejecting observations above standard deviation criteria you specify.
-- ntr: Number of observations of the dependent variable that were rejected for each standard deviation criterion/s.
+- ntr: Number of observations of the dependent variable that were rejected for each standard deviation criteria.
 - ndvc: Number of observations of the dependent variable before rejection.
-- ptr: Proportion of observations of the dependent variable that were rejected for each standard deviation criterion/s.
+- ptr: Proportion of observations of the dependent variable that were rejected for each standard deviation criteria.
 - rminv: Harmonic mean of the dependent variable.
 - prt: Percentiles of the dependent variable according to any percentile (default is 0.05, 0.25, 0.75, 0.95).
 - mdvd: Mean of a second dependent variable (e.g., accuracy).